oganm/masterOfCellTypes/README.md

 **Note:** Right now even if you have many NA's in groupNames other that the `namingCol` they will still be normalized together with the rest of the samples included in the namingCol.
 A for loop that changes `namingCol`, `outFolder` and `geneOut` will help combat this if some groups are drastically exclusive.

-About Files
+About Files and Folders
 ========
 Selected genes are stored in Data/Fold directory.
-Names of the folders always relate to the collumns of Design.xls,csv, tdf.
+Names of the folders always relate to the collumns of **Design.xls**, tdf.
 Their versions with a region name appended to the end uses that naming scheme only inside that region.
 Currently the naming shcemes represent:

 **CellType:** Includes mainstream cell type but does not include interneurons and stem cells.

 **FullCellType:** Includes inter and stem cells as well

 **GabaDeep** Same as **CellType** but has a deeper resolution of gabaergic neurons.

+**ForContanim** is slightly more generalized (Gabaergics are merged,)

+**Fold/Relax:** Folders in this directory include the genes selected for normal use.
+The first collumn is the gene name, the second is the fold change to the mean, the third is the silhouette coefficient when we use that gene to cluster.
+Includes both over and underexpressed stuff

+**Fold/Marker:** Folders in this directory include the genes that are very stringently selected (10 fold difference to every other cell type) and used for estimation of contamination.

 Scheme of the Pipeline
 =====================
-(Might be incomplete)
+(Damn this is getting messy)
 ![A display of epicness](images/pipeline.png)

 Latest clusters.
-Coloring of ages sucks right now because I was so smart.
 ![AAARGH](images/heatmap.png)